jubako/jubako/spec/directory.rst

 ``contentAddress`` is used to point to a specific blob.

-The content adress can be "patched".
+The content address can be "patched".
 The bits `0bSSSS` are used to identify the number of patches.

 If ``0bSSSS`` is 0, it "Classic" content address.
 No patch.
 The size of the key is 4.
 Else we have a "chained" content patch.